-Like the King Pigeon Pose several muscle groups can benefit from this maneuver, like the back, arms, shoulders, core, neck and even the wrists.
+Like King Pigeon pose several muscle groups can benefit from this maneuver, like the back, arms, shoulders, core, neck and even the wrists.

 4. Iron Cross Headstand

-You can even start by doing handstands on your wall if you're new to this type of asana.
+You can even start by doing handstands on your wall if you’re new to this type of asana.
 It’s important to know that the iron cross is a fully inverted pose, and focuses on strength and balance.
-It's a position that can be beneficial to your lower back, gluteus, core, neck and arms for stabilization.
+Furthermore, it’s a position that can be beneficial to your lower back, gluteus, core, neck and arms, for stabilization.

 Your head and palms should be the only part of you, touching the mat.